Tree sums of maximal connected spaces: Introduction

 \begin{proof} Clearly, the Sierpiński space is maximal connected.
 Hence, every $T_\half$-compatible tree sum of copies of the Sierpiński space is maximal connected by Theorem~\ref{thm:maximal_connected_tree_sum_equivalence}, and it is finitely generated by Proposition~\ref{thm:finitely_generated_tree_sum}.

-On the other hand, let $X$ be a finitely generated maximal connected space and let $G_X$ be the graph from Definition~\ref{def:specialization_graph}.
-Clearly, every edge of $G_X$ corresponds to a subspace of $X$ homeomorphic to the Sierpiński space.
+On the other hand, let $X$ be a finitely generated maximal connected space.
+Clearly, every edge of $\SG{X}$ corresponds to a subspace of $X$ homeomorphic to the Sierpiński space.
 By Proposition~\ref{thm:finitely_generated_graph_components} the corresponding gluing graph is a tree, and the subspaces cover whole $X$ unless $X$ is a one-point space.
 Also, the Sierpiński subspaces inductively generate the topology.
 If $x \in \clo{A} \setminus A$ for some $A \subseteq X$, then there is $y \in A$ such that $x \in \clo{\set{y}}$, so $x < y$ and $\set{x, y}$ is the witnessing Sierpiński subspace.
 Altogether, $X$ a tree sum of the Sierpiński subspaces by Proposition~\ref{thm:inner_tree_sum}, and the gluing is $T_\half$-compatible again by Theorem~\ref{thm:maximal_connected_tree_sum_equivalence}. \end{proof} \end{corollary}

 \begin{notation} We propose to visualize finitely generated maximal connected spaces as follows.
-We just draw the specialization graph, and instead of orienting the edges we distinguish the two kinds of vertices: the vertices corresponding to isolated points shall be drawn as open dots while the vertices corresponding to closed points as solid dots.
+We just draw the specialization graph, and instead of orienting the edges we distinguish two kinds of vertices: the vertices corresponding to isolated points shall be drawn as open dots while the vertices corresponding to closed points as solid dots.
 Whenever it is suitable, we draw the isolated vertices above the closed vertices in order to stress the specialization order.

 In the original paper \cite{Thomas_68} Thomas used a similar but different visualization.
 Instead of drawing an edge from a closed point to every isolated point in its smallest neighborhood, Thomas represents the smallest neighborhood by a line segment containing all the points.